gfox72/DOCTEST/DIP-1.md

 As a single exception, discussions-to cannot point to GitHub pull requests.

 `type` header
-The `type` header specifies the type of EIP: Standards Track, Meta, or Informational.
+The `type` header specifies the type of DIP: Standards Track, Meta, or Informational.
 If the track is Standards please include the subcategory (core, networking, interface, or ERC).

 `category` header
-The `category` header specifies the EIP’s category.
-This is required for standards-track EIPs only.
+The `category` header specifies the DIP’s category.
+This is required for standards-track DIPs only.

 `created header`
 The `created` header records the date that the DIP was assigned a number.
 Both headers should be in yyyy-mm-dd format, e.g. 2001-08-14.